 At their home rink on Manchester Boulevard, the Kings were down 5-0 late in the second period of Game 3.

-They scored three goals to get within two and cut the lead to one after the Oilers took a five-minute major in the third period.
-The Kings tied the game with five seconds left and won it in overtime.
+They scored three goals to get within two, and cut the lead to one after the Oilers took a five-minute major in the third period.
+The Kings later tied the game with five seconds left and won it in overtime.

-The Oilers dominated the 1980s and not much else.
-By the time the 2005-06 season rolled around the team hadn’t won a playoff series in eight years.
+The Oilers dominated the 1980s, but unfortunately for that franchise, not much else.
+By the time the 2005-06 season rolled around, the team hadn’t won a playoff series in eight years.

-No. 8 seeded Oilers weren’t bad, but they weren’t legends.
-The teams split the first four games and goalie Dwayne Roloson backstopped the Oilers to a surprise Game 5 win.
+The No. 8-seeded Oilers weren’t bad, but they weren’t legends.
+The teams split the first four games, and goalie Dwayne Roloson backstopped the Oilers to a surprise Game 5 win.

 Consequently, it was Yzerman’s last game.
 Meanwhile, the Oilers went all the way to the Stanley Cup Finals but lost to the Carolina Hurricanes in seven games.

-Michigan sportsbooks set NHL Stanley Cup futures odds based on a variety of factors.
-This includes things like team history, recent performance, roster changes, and real statistics.
+Michigan sportsbooks set NHL Stanley Cup futures odds based on a variety of factors, including team history, recent performance, roster changes and real-time statistics.
 Las Vegas sportsbooks do the same, so chances are the Stanley Cup betting lines will be quite similar.

-Differences can be found when either a Michigan or Las Vegas sportsbooks alters its lines based on heavy betting on one team or another.
+Differences can be found when either a Michigan or Las Vegas sportsbook alters its lines based on heavy betting on one team or another.

-The Detroit Red Wings have won 11 Stanley Cups, including four with legend Gordie Howe leading the team and three with legend Steve Yzerman.
+The Detroit Red Wings have won 11 Stanley Cups, including four with legend Gordie Howe leading the team and three spearheaded by Steve Yzerman.

 The Red Wings won Stanley Cups in 1935–36, 1936–37, 1942–43, 1949–50, 1951–52, 1953–54, 1954–55, 1996–97, 1997–98, 2001–02, and 2007–08.

-The NHL Playoffs series is traditionally best-of-seven games through all four rounds, including the Stanley Cup Finals.
-That means a series can be as little as four games and as many as seven.
+The NHL Playoffs traditionally feature best-of-seven series through all four rounds, including the Stanley Cup Finals.
+That means a series can be as few as four games or as many as seven.
 The first team to win four moves on, or in the case of the Stanley Cup Finals, wins the title.

 Only seven teams have won back-to-back Stanley Cups.
-This includes the Montreal Canadiens, Detroit Red Wings, Toronto Maple Leafs, Philadelphia Flyers, New York Islanders, Edmonton Oilers, and most recently the Pittsburgh Penguins.
-That would suggest it’s a bit of a longshot any team will repeat as Stanley Cup Champions.
+This list includes the Montreal Canadiens, Detroit Red Wings, Toronto Maple Leafs, Philadelphia Flyers, New York Islanders, Edmonton Oilers and most recently the Pittsburgh Penguins.
+That would suggest it’s a bit of a longshot that any team will repeat as a Stanley Cup champion.

 However, of the 20 teams that have won a Stanley Cup, 13 have won more than one, and only seven just one.
-That makes it a good bet that the team that wins the Stanley Cup next season will have won a Stanley Cup previously.
+That makes it a good bet that the team that win the next Stanley Cup will have won a Stanley Cup previously.